A Commitment to Barnstable and the region

 + WHO REVIEWS AND PERMITS OFFSHORE WIND PROJECTS?

-Vineyard Wind’s offshore wind projects are subject to extensive permit reviews through federal, state, regional, and local regulators.
-In Massachusetts, this includes the MA Department of Environmental Protection, the Energy Facilities Siting Board, US Environmental Protection Agency, the MA Division of Marine Fisheries, MA Department of Fish and Wildlife, and the Cape Cod Commission.
-In addition to extensive and ongoing work with Barnstable staff, the Barnstable Conservation Commission reviewed and approved the plans in May 2019.
+Offshore wind projects are subject to extensive permit reviews through federal, state, regional, and local regulators.
+In Massachusetts, this includes the Massachusetts Environmental Policy (MEPA) Office, the Massachusetts Department of Environmental Protection, the Energy Facilities Siting Board, the Massachusetts Office of Coastal Zone Management, the Massachusetts Division of Marine Fisheries, and the Massachusetts Department of Fish and Wildlife, which includes the Natural Heritage and Endangered Species Program.

 On the federal level, permit review occurs through the Bureau of Ocean Energy Management (BOEM).
-BOEM’s review is conducted with extensive comments and review from other federal agencies including the Environmental Protection Agency, Army Corps of Engineers, United States Coast Guard, and the Federal Aviation Administration.
+BOEM’s review is conducted with extensive comments and review from other federal agencies including the Environmental Protection Agency, Army Corps of Engineers, US Coast Guard, and the Federal Aviation Administration.

 + Will sea level rise and regular flooding affect the cables or duct bank?